LoganHyslop/LoganHyslop.github.io/_pages/cv.md

 Talks
 ======
- * No talks on anything I've done myself yet, but [here's](https://youtu.be/9uUiMoB8A9g) a talk I did on Chapter 1 of Elements of Infinity Category Theory by Riehl and Verity for a reading group with a few friends.
+ * [A talk](https://youtu.be/9uUiMoB8A9g) I gave on Chapter 1 of Elements of Infinity Category Theory by Riehl and Verity as a part of a higher category theory reading seminar organized by Amartya Shekhar, Vaibhav Sutrave, and myself.

 Teaching
 ======